pwichmann/deep-learning-with-vector-graphics-book/quiver_book/04_data_representation/preprocessing/normalization.md

 </svg>
 ```

-Maybe, this has to be done BEFORE the simplification.
-Otherwise, the simplification will be different since resolution of SVGs was different when simplification was applied.
+This normalization step in particular should be performed **before the simplification step**.
+Otherwise, the simplification will be different for SVGs of different original scale since resolution of SVGs was different when simplification was applied.

 ## Harmonizing starting position and command orientation